Gitgabrielhub/App-XPTOTel-FaleMais-Desafio-/Readme.md

 dotnet restore
 dotnet build
 3. Rodar a API
-Navegue até a pasta do projeto API e execute:
+Navegue atÃ© a pasta do projeto API e execute:

 bash